Stereotomy: Recording

 Woolfson's role as a lead vocalist and keyboardist was also reduced on Stereotomy.
-He reckoned that his vocal contributions on the album spanned "about 30 seconds".
+He thought that he "ended up doing too many tracks on the last couple of albums" and reckoned that his vocal contributions on Stereotomy spanned "about 30 seconds".
 Richard Cottle, who first worked with the Alan Parsons project on Vulture Culture, reprised his role as the band's dedicated session synthesiser player.
 Woolfson thought that Cottle's role was "more dominant" on Stereotomy due to the band's increasing reliance on a more synthesised sound rather than acoustic keyboards.

 Cottle's keyboard rig consisted of a PPG Wave 2.3, Emulator II, Fairlight CMI, Yamaha DX7, and two Sequential Prophet 5 synthesisers that were retrofitted with a MIDI interface.
 Parsons believed that the strengths of the Fairlight paled in comparison to the Emulator and the Yamaha DX7, which were his preferred keyboards on the album.
 Cottle commented that it was "time-consuming" to operate the Fairlight and achieve sounds that were compatible with other keyboards in his setup.

 Cottle primarily used the PPG Wave as his master keyboard and used the Prophet and DX7 for chordal pads.
 Parsons's TX Rack, which was positioned in the control room, also connected to some of Cottle's instruments, including the DX7.
 The Friend Chip SRC synchronizer was used to delay the feed to various instruments to overcome latency issues associated with MIDI.
 Cottle's keyboards mixes, which were treated with audio effects such as reverb, were sent directly to the mixing console.

-Inspirations

-The track "Chinese Whispers" is based on the game of Chinese whispers.
-It has some snippets of dialogue heavily overlaid on top of each other.
-The words are taken from Edgar Allan Poe's work Murders in the Rue Morgue:

-"...The larger links of the chain run thus – Chantilly, Orion, Dr. Nichol, Epicurus, Stereotomy, the street stones, the fruiterer."

-The titles of "Urbania" and "Where's the Walrus?" can be attributed to Lee Abrams, a radio programmer and friend of Parsons and Woolfson.
-Eric Woolfson remembers: "He was really quite inspirational in this album [Stereotomy] in telling us what we'd been doing wrong, in his view, on the previous albums...
-'Urbania' was one of the words he came out with during the course of a long conversation.
-Another title he's responsible for... is 'Where's the Walrus,' the other instrumental, 'cause he was really giving us a hard time, I must tell you: 'Your guitar sounds are too soft, and your whole approach is, you know, slack, and your lyrics—there’s no great lyrics anymore!
-I mean, where's the walrus?
-I don't hear the walrus!'
-Referring, of course, to John Lennon's 'I Am the Walrus'..."